 Diphenhydramine is rarely necessary in the field.
 It is not the first-line drug for allergic reactions, but may be useful for long transports.

-Anaphylaxis, extrapyramidal symptoms -
+Anaphylaxis -

-1 mg/kg IV/IM to a max of 50 mg.
+1 mg/kg IV/IM to a max of 50 mg Extrapyramidal symptoms (including prevention of) -25 mg IV or 50 mg IM